Ledo Kaili language: Syntax

 Kaili is a strict head-initial type language.
 Heads precede dependents in compounds, phrases, and sentences.
 Basic sentence order is SVO or VOS (that is: VO generally) with NGen, NAdj, NRel, PrepN, NegV, etc. There is no obligatory copula, the use of the facultative copula is marked for emphasis.
 In passives, the agent pronoun can be cliticized to the verb, the subject of the passive can stand on either side of the verb.

 Sociolinguistics

 Dialects and numbers of speakers

-There are 13 doculects in the Kaili languages' dialect continuum: Rao, Tajio (or Ajio), Kori, Doi, Unde (or Ndepu, Undepu), Ledo (or Palu), Da’a, Inde, Ija, Edo, Ado, Ava, Tara.
+There are thirteen dialects in the Kaili languages' dialect continuum: Rao, Tajio (or Ajio), Kori, Doi, Unde (or Ndepu, Undepu), Ledo (or Palu), Da’a, Inde, Ija, Edo, Ado, Ava, Tara.
 Not all dialects are mutually intelligible.
 Generally they share between 60% and 90% of their vocabulary.
-(Other sources state 7 dialects which are then sharing 80-95%).
-Most dialect names simply are the negation words of the respective dialects (cf. ledo above).
+Other sources give a narrower definition of seven dialects that share 80-95%.
+Most dialect names are the negation word in that dialect (cf. ledo above).

-Ledo is the main variety, having the highest prestige.
+Ledo is the prestige dialect.
 It is spoken in and around the provincial capital Palu; furthermore, Ledo serves as a lingua franca in broader parts of central Sulawesi and in few scattered places around Tomini Bay.